exercism/v3/languages/java/exercises/concept/arrays/.docs/hints.md

 ## 4. Check if there was a day with no visiting birds

-- The `Array` class has a [built-in method][array-indexof] that returns the first index where the element is found, or -1 if no matching element was found.
+- The `Array` class has a built-in method that returns the first index where the element is found, or -1 if no matching element was found.

 ## 5. Calculate the number of visiting birds for the first number of days

 - A variable can be used to hold the count for the number of visiting birds.
-- The array can be iterated over using a [`for` loop][for-statement].
+- The array can be iterated over using a `for` loop.
 - The variable can be updated inside the loop.
 - Remember: arrays are indexed from `0`.

 ## 6. Calculate the number of busy days

 - A variable can be used to hold the number of busy days.
-- The array can be iterated over using a [`foreach` loop][array-foreach].
+- The array can be iterated over using a `foreach` loop.
 - The variable can be updated inside the loop.
-- A [conditional statement][if-statement] can be used inside the loop.
+- A conditional statement can be used inside the loop.